photo by Shannon Lee Miller

 photo by Ben and Colleen

-Now that you have ideas for how to save your bridesmaids money, let’s talk about your wedding budget + 6 ways to save!
+Now that you have ideas for how to save your bridesmaids money, let’s focus on your wedding budget.

 Have more budget-friendly wedding ideas?
 Leave them in the comments below!